khofstadter/CS220-AU-navigating-the-digital-world/README.md

   - what digital skills are needed for the knowledge economy and a democratic society?
   - how can we build and use our online identities?
   - how might we use digital technologies as creative and engaging forms of communication?
-  - add more info to syllabus in syllabus file (fine tue)
 <br><br>

 > Practice what you preach.
 (Plautus)